Using Nature to Empower Students

 Bright yellow rain jackets and sturdy boots are the gear of choice on an overcast winter morning.
-Mt Si begins to peek out from the clouds as the students from walk down the Snoqualmie Valley Trail to meet Greenway Trust Educators near the confluence of Ribary Creek and the South Fork of the Snoqualmie River, just ten minutes from their classroom.
+Mt Si begins to peek out from the clouds as the students from Two Rivers School walk down the Snoqualmie Valley Trail to meet Greenway Trust Educators near the confluence of Ribary Creek and the South Fork of the Snoqualmie River, just ten minutes from their classroom.

 These middle school students and their teacher, Joe Burgener, are in the habit of getting out of their classroom at least once a week, in the rain or shine or snow.
 Today’s project involves planting Sitka spruce trees to reforest the creek edges.